kiirocoinorg/kiirocoin/README.md

-# kiirocoin
+# Kiirocoin

-This has moved
+Main repo has moved to this location [Kiirocoin](https://github.com/Kiirocoin/)